This post contains affiliate links. Read the full disclosure here.

 The Kon-Tiki Museum is right across the street from the Fram Museum, which makes visiting them both in one morning or afternoon very easy.
 (I recommend just planning to spend a whole day at the Bygdรธy Peninsula exploring the museums!).

 It is truly amazing that they made it!
-So many people believed the boat would break apart within weeks, but the balsawood was soft enough that the ropes wore grooves in the wood instead of the friction of the wood destroying the ropes.
+So many people believed the boat would break apart, but the balsawood was soft enough that the ropes wore grooves in the wood instead of the friction of the wood destroying the ropes.

 Akershus Castle